valkey-io/valkey-doc/topics/lua-api.md

 ### RESP3 to Lua type conversion

-RESP3 is a newer version of Valkey's [Serialization Protocol](protocol.md).
+RESP3 is a newer version of the [protocol](protocol.md) used by Valkey.
 It is available as an opt-in choice.

 An executing script may call the [`server.setresp`](#server.setresp) function during its execution and switch the protocol version that's used for returning replies from Valkey' commands (that can be invoked via [`server.call()`](#server.call) or [`server.pcall()`](#server.pcall)).